 Prof. Takahashi leads students to discover properties of congruent triangles.

-Dr. Anne Brosnan of the Maths Development Team gave a keynote address on the role that lesson study has played in supporting Irish teachers to incorporate structured problem solving into their maths lessons.
+a Dr. Anne Brosnan of the Maths Development Team gave a keynote address on the role that lesson study has played in supporting Irish teachers to incorporate structured problem solving into their maths lessons.
 Dr. Brosnan outlined the growth of the Maths Development Team’s lesson-study programme and how its continuation can propel Ireland to have world-class maths education.
 You can download Dr. Brosnan’s presentation here.

 Teachers who participated in Lesson Study 2016-2017 hosted interactive workshops where they gave audience members the chance to try out their problem-solving lesson, discussed their students’ reaction to the lesson and discussed the many ways in which they benefited from being involved in lesson study.
 All the lesson proposals and problems presented during the workshops are available in our document library below.